reverietracker/catwalk/docs/field_api.md

 ]);
 ```

-the `ValueField` (or `IntegerField`, `ListField` and so on) instances that form the definition are stored in the model class's `_meta` property - for example, `Rectangle._meta.fields.width`.
+the `ValueField` (or `IntegerField`, `ListField` and so on) instances that form the definition are stored in the model class's `fields` property - for example, `Rectangle.fields.width`.
 These field objects manage the setting and retrieval of a model's field data, and provide the following attributes and methods:

 `name`
 : The field name.